-See the terrifying height of Cutty Sark's masts and touch the 11 miles of rigging that helped make it the fastest ship of it's day.
+See the terrifying height Cutty Sark's crew scaled as they climbed the masts and the rigging that helped make it the fastest ship of its day.

 Choose your tickets